NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

 ### Earnings Announcement Analysis
-Followed the analysis example from the video to create an table of metrics.
+Followed the analysis example from the video to create some metrics.

 ```
 earnings_forecast <- pdd_earnings_dates %>%